wildpeaches/wildpeaches/src/_content/posts/2021-03-09-california-tumbles-into-the-sea.md

 The last preprocessing step is to reduce the number of points in the 3D mesh.
 Import the mesh into [Meshlab](https://www.meshlab.net/), then click Filters $\rightarrow$ Remeshing, Simplification and Reconstruction $\rightarrow$ Delaunay Triangulation, then from the same menu choose Surface Reconstruction: Screened Poisson.
 This step can be repeated several times until the number of points in the mesh is about 100,000.
 Save the results as a .ply file.
 Details of the triangulation process are [here](https://meshlabstuff.blogspot.com/2009/09/meshing-point-clouds.html).

-## Calculating the volume of the washout
+## Calculating the Volume of the Washout

 The volume and cross-section functions were written in [Octave](https://www.gnu.org/software/octave/index), and saved to [GitHub](https://gist.github.com/XerxesZorgon/711c64f4fc230a8fa7b5af7bb847fcaf).
 Load the .ply file using the function `openMesh`.
 This will take a while even with a reduced mesh file.
 Next, we'll find points in the mesh contained within a rectangle containing the washed-out section of the road.
 Using CloudCompare, pick a point on the road near Point #2 where the road isn't damaged, and note the $x$-coordinate (about 180 feet).
 Set the values for `upper_right` to the length of the section (180 feet) and the known width of the roadway (22 feet).